WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-08-18-github-tips.markdown

 # Tricks

+* Sign your tags, with `git tag -s -m "" 1.2.3`, using a GPG key, for example from [keybase.io](https://keybase.io/).
+The great advantage from this is that your users can verify their downloads against attacks.
+For more information on how to set that up check [this repository](https://github.com/pstadler/keybase-gpg-github).

 # Browser addons

 The default experience on [github.com](https://github.com/) is powerful by default but these addons amp it up a notch.